Want to learn how to optimize your site with WordPress SEO but don’t know how to get started?

 Using Link Assistant is also super easy.
 With AIOSEO installed, scroll down to the bottom of your blog post.
-In AIOSEO Settings, you can click on the Link Assistant tab to see a list of internal link suggestions including relevant anchor text you can use.
+In AIOSEO Settings, you can click on the Link Assistant tab to see a list of internal link suggestions, including relevant anchor text you can use.

-Simply select the link suggestions that you want to add to your post and click the Apply button.
+Simply select the link suggestions you want to add to your post and click the Apply button.
 It’s that simple!

 Another way to improve blog post navigation is with anchor links.
 Anchor links let readers jump around your page.
 This is especially important for long articles.

 Anchor links are commonly used to link a table of contents to the post’s headings and subheadings.
 This post will teach you how to add anchor links.

 Click here to learn more about how to improve internal link building.

 Topic clusters are a group of relevant content pieces that comprehensively cover a subject from many angles and are interlinked.
 They help build topical authority and enhance your semantic SEO, both great ways of getting your site and content to rank in a competitive niche.

 Creating a topic cluster requires 2 main components: